PVAngular/MovieSearch/README.md

 Added "touchstart" event to support mobile device tap(to display additional info  on the movie)

 **Movie Results Pagination**
-I looked at the OMDBAPI documentation and couldnt find how many results were considered too many.
+I looked at the OMDBAPI documentation and couldnt find how many results were considered too many by the API.
 I was planning on implementing pagination on UI in case the API took a long time to process certain searchterms.But, I havent found any searchterms for which the API seemed to take a long time - so didnt really address this.